MSW Thesis and Research Experience

 Note: The final oral examination requires a quorum of three voting members.
 For the oral examination, one or more examiners join thesis committee member(s) to conduct the exam.
 A final target of four members for the oral examination committee ensures that the quorum of three voting members will be met should unforeseen circumstances require a member to be absent.

-When all thesis committee members have been selected and have agreed to serve, the student completes the “Thesis Committee Member Form” (Appendix B), and submits a copy to the Associate Dean of Research for subsequent placement in the student’s file.
+When all thesis committee members have been selected and have agreed to serve, the student completes the “Thesis Committee Member Form” (Appendix B), and submits a copy to the MSW Program Director for subsequent placement in the student’s file.

 The supervisor (the thesis committee chairperson) and thesis committee provide support and guidance throughout the thesis process.
 They initially approve the thesis and at least one will be present at the defense.
 The committee should meet at regular intervals during the research process.
 It is important that the student keep both the supervisor and the thesis committee informed of her/his progress.
 The student should come to meetings prepared to discuss progress and problems with the thesis research.